For Canadian Students

-Students who are permanent residents of Ontario will have provincial health insurance coverage called Ontario Health Insurance Plan (OHIP).
+Permanent residents of Ontario will have provincial health insurance coverage called Ontario Health Insurance Plan (OHIP).
 Learn more about the OHIP including who qualifies, how to apply, and access the registration form.

 - British Columbia Health Insurance